Back to blog

 Custom: No strong statewide custom.
 Highly negotiable.

-Georgia has less prescriptive HOA laws than Florida or California, and fee allocation is typically determined by the purchase contract.
-Buyer and seller agents negotiate this as part of the overall closing cost allocation.
+Georgia has less prescriptive HOA laws than Florida or California.
+Fee allocation is typically hashed out in the purchase contract.
+Buyer and seller agents negotiate this as part of the overall closing cost picture.

 The Costs Nobody Expects

-Beyond the basic estoppel or resale certificate fee, there are several HOA-related costs that catch people off guard at closing:
+Beyond the basic estoppel or resale certificate fee, there are HOA-related costs that blindside people at closing.

 Capital Contribution (Buyer)

 Also called a "working capital fee" or "reserve contribution."
-This is a one-time payment from the new owner to the HOA's reserve fund.
+One-time payment from the new owner to the HOA's reserve fund.
 It's separate from regular assessments.

-Typical range: $500-$2,000, but it can be higher in luxury communities.
-Some communities set it as a multiple of the monthly assessment (e.g., "two months' assessment as capital contribution").
+Typical range: $500-$2,000, but it can run higher in luxury communities.
+Some communities set it as a multiple of the monthly assessment (two months' assessment as capital contribution, for example).

 Transfer Fee (Varies)

-An administrative fee charged by the HOA or management company when ownership transfers.
-Covers the cost of updating records, issuing new access credentials, and administrative processing.
+An administrative fee the HOA or management company charges when ownership transfers.
+Covers updating records, issuing new access credentials, that sort of thing.

 Typical range: $100-$500